karolNow/MiyooMini-Emoji-Theme/README.md

-# Miyoo Mini Emoji Theme
+# MM OnionOS – Emoji Theme

 Welcome to the **Miyoo Mini Emoji Theme** repository!
 This theme adds a fun, vibrant emoji motif to your Miyoo Mini gaming console, enhancing your user experience with playful and expressive icons.